Skip to content

 Cambodia is no longer on FATF’s grey list

-PHNOM PENH: The Financial Action Task Force (FATF) on global money laundering and terrorism financing says is no longer subject to increased monitoring following the completion of an action plan to address “strategic deficiencies” identified three years ago.
+PHNOM PENH: The Financial Action Task Force (FATF) on global money laundering and terrorism financing says Cambodia is no longer subject to increased monitoring following the completion of an action plan to address “strategic deficiencies” identified three years ago.

 “The FATF welcomes Cambodia’s significant progress,” the Paris-based watchdog said in a statement released Friday.